wikimedia/mediawiki-services-function-evaluator/README.md

 ## Todos
 Evaluation is currently a big mess and needs to be fixed up entirely.
+Importantly, assume that everything has been validated before given to evaluation.
+That should simplify evaluation considerably.

 src/error.js contains a list of the current errors, needs to be turned into ZObjects.